-If you own horses, you know that not all of them portray the same characteristics or personalities.
+If you own horses, you know that not all portray the same characteristics or personalities.
 Some are friendlier than others, while others need more time and bonding experiences to trust you fully.

 Horses typically show social, fearful, or challenging traits depending on the breed and whether or not they are used to being with humans.
 Temperament traits are essential factors to keep in mind when buying a horse.